 Keller successfully completed low headroom auger cast piles on time and on budget while working around an aggressive, restricted college football schedule.

-The project consisted of installing a deep foundation system to support the west end zone expansion of University of Georgia’s Sanford Stadium in two phases; during football season and post-football season.
+The project consisted of installing a deep foundation system to support the west end zone expansion of the University of Georgia’s Sanford Stadium in two phases: during football season and post-football season.

 Auger cast piles were required to be installed to variable tip elevations in low headroom and restricted access conditions.
-The Georgia Bulldogs’ football schedule limited working hours and days throughout the season.
-Consequently, scope of work had to be completed in a highly congested site due to concurrent trades.
+The Georgia Bulldogs football schedule limited working hours and days throughout the season.
+Consequently, the scope of work had to be completed in a highly congested site due to concurrent trades.

-By coordinating with DPR Construction and other trades, HJ Foundation was able to successfully complete the scope of work with no impact to the football schedule.
+By coordinating with DPR Construction and other trades, Keller was able to successfully complete the scope of work with no impact on the football schedule.
 We installed a total of 281, 16-in.-diameter auger cast piles to refusal; 88 piles were installed under low headroom.
 Our deep foundation system was a ‘touchdown’ for the Bulldogs.